 The Bay City Walking Dredge is a unique and historic piece of American ingenuity.
-Take a drive down US 41 to Collier-Seminole State Park to witness and walk on the machinery that built the the Tamiami Trail.
+Take a drive down US 41 to Collier-Seminole State Park to witness and walk on the machinery that built the Tamiami Trail.
 Explore the links below.
-To feature your Naples, Everglades, south Florida Attraction, contact us.
+To feature your Naples, Everglades, south Florida attractions, contact us.

 Barron Collier invested much of his personal fortune to help finish the road.
-The Bay City Waling Dredge was honored by the American Society of Mechanical engineers in 1994 and the Dredge was named a National Historic Mechanical engineering Landmark.
+The Bay City Walking Dredge was honored by the American Society of Mechanical engineers in 1994 and the Dredge was named a National Historic Mechanical engineering Landmark.
 We salute the machine and the men who invested and worked it.
 Views it at Collier Seminole State Park in Collier County.